CarlosTardezAsin/CarlosTardezAsin/README.md

 ## Hi there, I'm Carlos Tardez 👋

-- 🔭 I’m currently working on [Viume][work]!
+- 🔭 I’m currently working on [Vitaance][work]!
-- 🌱 I’m currently learning Rust, TypeScript, NestJs and Angular.
+- 🌱 I’m currently learning Rust.
-- 🥅 Goals: Contribute more to Open Source projects and be better a developer
+- 🥅 Goals: contribute to open source projects and grow up as a developer

 ### Connect with me: